NomadsReach/Fallout-Anomaly/README.md

 </details>

 <details>
-  <summary>STEP 2: Installing Fallout Anomaly </summary>
+  <summary><h2><ins>STEP 2: Installing Fallout Anomaly</ins></h2></summary>

 ## Please watch the video below on how to download and install Anomaly.

 [![Video Title](https://img.youtube.com/vi/Bn6dmrsJAX0/0.jpg)](https://youtu.be/Bn6dmrsJAX0)

+##  <ins>Please watch the entire video as there are key parts once in-game, like applying the MCM preset and launching the game, that you need to understand.</ins>

-- Note: After downloading and installing Fallout Anomaly, it’s a good idea to reopen the .wabbajack file in the Wabbajack program and click "Verify Installation."
-This will check your files and report any errors.
-If the verification process reports any issues, please reach out to us on Discord for troubleshooting assistance.
+- **Note:** After downloading and installing Fallout Anomaly, it’s a good idea to reopen the `.wabbajack` file in the Wabbajack program and click **"Verify Installation."** This will check your files and report any errors.
+If the verification process reports any issues, please reach out to us on **Discord** for troubleshooting assistance.

-- <ins>Please use the image below to reference the above.<ins>
+- <ins>Please refer to the image below to better understand the above instructions.</ins>

 ![Verify Image](https://raw.githubusercontent.com/NomadsReach/Fallout-Anomaly/refs/heads/master/images/Readme%20Docs/Verify.png)